marcosadriano05/marcosadriano05/README.md

 <img src="https://img.shields.io/static/v1?label=Overview&message=Marcos+Adriano&color=AFEEEE&style=for-the-badge&logo=GitHub">

 <p>
 My name is Marcos Adriano, I'm a web developer and I try to improve my skills a little more every day.
 I hope to be able to contribute to the dev community.
 </p>

+- :briefcase: I'm current work with Javascript and Java technologies.
+- :books: I'm current leraning Rust and its ecosystem.

 ### :chart_with_upwards_trend: Statitics Cards